-Semantic Web technologies enable adding a semantic layer over the data; thus, the data can be processed and effectively retrieved by both humans and machines.
-The Linked Data (LD) principles are the set of standard rules to publish and connect data using semantic links [1].
-With the growing popularity of the SW and LD, more and more organizations natively manage data using SW standards, such as Resource Description Framework (RDF), RDF-Schema (RDFs), the Web Ontology Language (OWL), etc. [2].
-Moreover, one can easily convert data given in another format (database, XML, JSON, etc.) into RDF format using an RDF wrapper.
-As a result, a lot of semantic datasets are now available in different data portals, such as DataHub2, Linked Open Data Cloud 3 and governmental organizations include facts and fig-
+Semantic Web (SW) technologies enable adding a semantic layer over the data; thus, the data can be processed and effectively retrieved by both humans and machines.
+The Linked Data (LD) principles are the set of standard rules to publish and connect data using semantic links [9].
+With the growing popularity of the SW and LD, more and more organizations natively manage data using SW standards, such as Resource

+Description Framework (RDF), RDF-Schema (RDFs), the Web Ontology Language (OWL), etc. [17].
+Moreover, one can easily convert data given in another format (database, XML, JSON, etc.) into RDF format using an RDF Wrappers [8].
+As a result, a lot of semantic datasets are now available in different data portals, such as DataHub, Linked Open Data Cloud2 (LOD), etc. Most SW data provided by international and governmental organizations include facts and fig-